ycdesu/enshamir/README.md

   --secret-file /tmp/combined-secret
 ```

-The combined secret is written to `/tmp/combined-secret`.
+After running the `enshamir` combine command, the combined secret will be saved to `path-to-combined-secret`.
+You can
+verify the content of this file by running:

 ```shell
 cat /tmp/combined-secret
 ```

-The content should be `my secret`.
+The content of the file should be `my secret`.